jpetrie/fetch-dependency/README.md

   )
 ```

-`<name>` is used to create the directory where the dependency's source and artifacts will be stored and doesn't need to
+`<name>` is used to create the directory where the dependency's source and artifacts will be stored.
+Unless
-correspond to the official name of the dependency.
+`PACKAGE_NAME` is provided (see below), it will also be used in the internal `find_package()` call to locate the
+dependency's targets.

 Options:
 - `GIT_REPOSITORY <url>` URL of the Git repository.
 If the global `FETCH_DEPENDENCY_PREFIX` is set, the dependency